rit-sse/ssedap/README.md

 }

 "error" will only be present when success == false.
-"userInfo" will only be present when success == true.
+"user_info" will only be present when success == true.
 ```

 ## Requesting information about a user

 **_You must be an officer/admin to retrieve information via this method._**

+**NOTE:** Requests for a user that doesn't exist will result in a 200 OK and an empty
+"user_info" dictionary.

 ### Request